rocky-linux/wiki.rockylinux.org/docs/index.md

 ## About

-Rocky Linux is a community enterprise Operating System designed to be 1:1 compatible with Enterprise Linux.
+Rocky Linux is a community enterprise Operating System designed to be fully compatible with Enterprise Linux.

 ## Quick Links

 Below is a list of links to common resources for Rocky Linux.
-For more, see the "links" section found on the top of this page.
+For more, click the "Links Directory" at the top of this page.

 * [Website](https://rockylinux.org/)
 * [Public Repository](https://dl.rockylinux.org)